Should You Worry About Your Havanese Shedding?

 Do Havanese Dogs Bark A Lot?

-Havanese dogs are not really known as barkers.
+These breed of dogs are not really known as barkers.
 Typically they are not yappy. however like with all dogs it has a lot to do with training and the attention that you give your dog.
-We have written a whole article about the barking behaviour of the Havanese dog.
+We have written a whole article about the barking behaviour.

 Do Havanese Dogs Smell?

 Not really, Havanese Dogs are known for not being smelly dogs.
 The thing with all dogs is that your grooming and cleaning practices are key.
 You need to spend the time making sure your dog is clean.
-The Havanese dog is not generally a high maintenance dog and doesn’t require a lot of grooming.
+These dogs are not generally a high maintenance dog and doesn’t require a lot of grooming.
 It does, however, require some.
 Our little Nessie gets a bath every 3-4 weeks.
 We also make sure her eyes and face are clean all the time.
 She also gets her feet washed if she goes outside in the rain, mud or snow.

 It is also important to note that grooming is a great way to connect with your dog.